Department of Civil and Environmental Engineering

 One of the premier awards offered to incoming or continuing graduate students in the school.
 This award is funded by Henry Samueli, co-founder of Broadcom Corporation, after whom the school is named.
 The award is open to Ph.D. students showing exceptional promise of technical and scholarly work in civil and environmental engineering.
 The number of awards and amounts varies each year.

-- Be a continuing Ph.D. student in the Civil Engineering or Environmental Engineering programs.
+- Be a continuing Ph.D. student in the Civil and Environmental Engineering program.

 Faculty Advisor: MJ Qomi